 Join Global Scholars

-Students from any class standing are invited to apply.
-The majority of our Scholars are first in their families to be pursuing a 4-year-degree, receiving Pell Grants and use financial aid to help fund the cost of their study abroad or global internship program (virtual or in-person).
+One of the goals of Global Scholars is to consider identity as central to global engagement.
+The majority of Scholars are first in their families to be pursuing a 4-year-degree, receive Pell Grants and use financial aid to help fund the cost of their study abroad or global internship program (virtual or in-person).
+They have a wide range of diversity in their backgrounds which includes socioeconomic status, as well as race, ethnicity, nationality, immigration status, sexual orientation, gender identity, age, and disability.
+They vary by academic disciplines and class standing.
 Program Directors work with every Scholar to help them identify funding resources and apply for scholarships.
+Participants in the 2024 cohort of Global Scholars will receive a $500 participation stipend funded by the UW Distinguished Teaching Award and the Office of Connected Learning.

 UW Bothell students can apply to Global Scholars each autumn quarter.
-Students who apply after the priority deadline will be considered for membership if all cohort spaces have not been filled.
-The Global Scholars Program expects to accept 12 - 20 students each year.
+Students who apply after the priority deadline will be considered if all cohort spaces have not been filled.
+The Global Scholars Program expects to accept 15-20 students each year.

 Students with questions about their eligibility to participate in Global Scholars should contact our team at BeGlobal@uw.edu.